rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.8.8 =
+= 3.8.9 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix media comment ordering,lightbox changes for mobile devices, added privacy option in uploader shortcode, update dutch and danish translations.
+Fix CSS conflict with BuddyPress change profile picture.

 == Sponsors ==